My Demon Queen

 Tears dripped from her eyes.

 I reached my hand over, gingerly and grabbed hold onto the collar.
-She wasn’t resisting so I guess she approves of this?
+She wasn’t resisting so I guess she’s alright with this?
 I lifted the metal tab, and slid the open end out.
 There, removed, gone.
-The skin around the neck was red, slightly inflamed.
+The skin around the neck was red.

 “Oh right, I forgot to introduce myself.
 I’m Noel.
 Noel Bougainvillea.”